Indoor plants can serve many purposes: decoration, improved indoor air quality, hobby fulfillment, and they can even improve your mood.

 There are affordable watering saucers available on Amazon:

 With all of this in mind, let’s get started with our indoor plants!

 Snake Plant (Dracaena trifasciata)

-Also known as mother-in-law’s tongue, the snake plant grows many long, upward, sturdy and sharp leaves at a fast pace.
+Also known as mother-in-law’s tongue, the green snake plant grows many long, upward, sturdy and sharp leaves at a fast pace.
 My snake plant has a light green/almost-yellow outline around each leaf, as well as dark green patterns throughout.

-You see the snake plant in nearly every home of an indoor plants lover, and for good reason– it is low-maintenance, looks sleek and neat, and is fast-growing.
+You see the green snake plant in nearly every home of an indoor plants lover, and for good reason– it is low-maintenance, looks sleek and neat, and is fast-growing.

 The snake plant is a great beginner plant due to its ability to survive without much care.
 It is one of the best indoor plants for beginners.
 It is even easy to grow in your own garden.

 My snake plant is in the medium-sized plastic pot that I originally purchased it in.
 If the plants that you purchase do not come in pots with drainage holes, although this is unlikely, you can find these pots in stores as affordable as The Dollar Tree (during springtime), and as easily accessible as Amazon.
 With a little DIY spirit, you can even poke or drill the holes yourself.